The ultimate guide to bitcoin-backed Loans

 Here’s how Unchained custody works:

-• You provide one of the keys used to generate the multisignature address for your loan.
+• You provide one of the keys used to generate the multisignature address for your loan

 • All transactions require 2-of-3 parties to sign.
-You can collaborate with Unchained or Kingdom Trust to sign transactions.

 • All parties must use an offline hardware wallet (Trezor, Ledger and Coldcard are currently supported) to provide keys and sign transactions.